whitphx/stlite/README.md

 ## Resources

+- [📖 Streamlit meets WebAssembly - stlite, by whitphx](https://www.whitphx.info/posts/20221104-streamlit-wasm-stlite/): A blog post covering from some technical surveys to the usages of the online editor _stlite sharing_, self-hosting apps, and the desktop app bundler.
 - [📺 "Serverless Streamlit + OpenCV Python Web App Tutorial", by 1littlecoder, YouTube](https://youtu.be/7Qja9ZAWcfw): A quick tutorial to develop an OpenCV image processing app with stlite that runs completely on browsers.
 - [📖 "New library: stlite, a port of Streamlit to Wasm, powered by Pyodide", Streamlit Community](https://discuss.streamlit.io/t/new-library-stlite-a-port-of-streamlit-to-wasm-powered-by-pyodide/25556):
   The stlite thread at the Streamlit online forum.